gitlabhq/gitlabhq/doc/university/training/topics/merge_conflicts.md

 ## Merge conflicts

 1. Checkout a new branch and edit `conflicts.rb`.
 Add 'Line4' and 'Line5'.
-2. Commit and push
+1. Commit and push.
-3. Checkout master and edit `conflicts.rb`.
+1. Checkout master and edit `conflicts.rb`.
 Add 'Line6' and 'Line7' below 'Line3'.
-4. Commit and push to master
+1. Commit and push to master.
-5. Create a merge request and watch it fail
+1. Create a merge request and watch it fail.
-6. Rebase our new branch with master
+1. Rebase our new branch with master.
-7. Fix conflicts on the `conflicts.rb` file.
+1. Fix conflicts on the `conflicts.rb` file.
-8. Stage the file and continue rebasing
+1. Stage the file and continue rebasing.
-9. Force push the changes
+1. Force push the changes.
-10. Finally continue with the Merge Request
+1. Finally continue with the Merge Request.

 ----------